 NOAA's National Weather Service provides daily fire weather forecasts, fire weather warning products, and forecasts designed to assist wildland Fire Agencies' assessment of fire danger every day of the year.
 Most NWS Weather Forecast Offices provide fire forecasts twice a day and provide warnings in close partnership with local, state and Federal fire control agencies.
 Every year, fire weather forecasting experts provide over 8,000 Red Flag Warnings and Fire Weather Watches for protection of the public and safety of fire fighters on the ground.
 Also, Weather Forecast Staff provide vital, site-specific spot forecasts for wildfire, prescribed fire projects, all-hazards incidents, marine incidents and search and rescue.
-Spot forecast requests have been increasing tremendously, with the NWS now providing over 19,000 Spots every year.
+Spot forecast requests have been increasing tremendously, with the NWS now providing nearly 20,000 annually.

 responders to plan operations taking into account one

 of the most changeable aspects of an incident, the

 weather.
 This group, known as the Incident Meteorologists